Department of Radiology Residency

 - An additional 4 CT and 4 MR scanners at outpatient facilities that are seamlessly integrated into the workings of the department.

-- Numerous experimental MR scanners, some of which are increasingly used clinically, including a 7.0T magnet in nearby Charlestown.
+- Numerous experimental MR scanners, some of which are increasingly used clinically, including a 7.0T magnet and PET/MR scanner in nearby Charlestown.

 - Newly renovated ultrasound and breast imaging facilities.